w00tl00ps/biomarker-search/README.md

 The objective of this app is to create a search of funded CCO biomarker tests as published on the [CCO website](https://www.cancercareontario.ca/en/cancer-care-ontario/programs/clinical-services/pathology-laboratory-medicine).

+This web application solely retrieves publicly accessible data and does not store, collect, or have access to any personally identifiable or sensitive health information.

 ## Built with

 1. SvelteKit